ClanCats/Container/README.md

 A container file allows you to bind your services & parameters using a simple meta language.

-> Note: This feature is entirely optional if you prefer binding your services in PHP itself read: [](http://clancats.io/container/master/service-binding/basics)
+> Note: This feature is entirely optional if you prefer binding your services in PHP itself read: [Service Binding](http://clancats.io/container/master/service-binding/basics)

 Create a new file called `app.container` in your applications root folder.

 ```
 @malcolm: Human
-    - setName: 'Reynolds'
+    - setName('Reynolds')

 @firefly: SpaceShip(@malcolm)
 ```